Reviewed By: Dr. Kurt Kloss, MD

 1. Allergy Testing

 If you're suffering with allergy symptoms during the summer season, finding out exactly what you're allergic to can help you identify the culprits and avoid allergen exposure.
-To identify allergens that trigger your symptoms, testing should include the most common summer allergens
+To identify allergens that trigger your symptoms, testing should include the most common summer allergens<, which include:

 - Grasses – Bermuda, blue grasses, Timothy, Bahia grass, Fescue, Johnson and Rye.